-09.00 - 17.00 - In addition there will be relaxed, informal networking opportunities each weekend, with the tutors and also special motorsport guests from the world of race engineering.
+09.00 - 17.00 on each of the 4 days.
+In addition there will be relaxed, informal networking opportunities each weekend, with the tutors and also special motorsport guests from the world of race engineering.

-Do I have to pay for the course in full when I register?
+Do I have to pay for the School in full when I register?

 Payment can be taken in full upon registration.

 We advise you to make payment in full when you register so your place is held and secured, as places are in high demand and strictly limited.
-However if you cannot pay in full when you book, then you can pay a deposit of £225 with the remaining balance payable by 1st September.
-After this date, payment must be made in full upon booking.
-No registrations can be taken after the 8th September 2020.
+However, if you cannot pay in full when you book, then you can pay a deposit of £225 with the remaining balance payable 30 days prior to the School start date.
+After this date, payment must please be made in full upon booking.

 What are the cancellation terms?